CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 - `references` to a contract are represented with a dashed arrow with a white head
 - `inheritance` is represented by a solid arrow with a white head

-All contracts import the `CommonStructs` library and inherit the `Ownable` contract.
+Please note that all contracts import the `CommonStructs` library and inherit from the `Ownable` contract (would have been to messy to add all these arrows in the diagram).

+The reason why I am using `imports` vs `references` will become clearer further in the text.

+Let's now briefly describe what each contract is used for.

-### Proxy.sol
+### &#129534; Proxy.sol

 The `Proxy` contract is the main entry point to the DApp for the end user.
-It is responsible for :
+It is responsible for:
 - routing the different incoming calls from the user, dispatching them to the correct contract and retrieving the resulting data to the caller
 - keeping track of the contracts addresses as they change after contract upgrades
 - storaging the values of public pricing variables

-### Deals.sol
+### &#129534; Deals.sol

 The `Deals` contract is reponsible for storing the user's data.
-Apart from the Escrow contract that holds the current deposit balance of the users, all the other data written to the Dapp and specific to a particular client are stored in the `Deal` contract
+Apart from the Escrow contract that holds the current deposit balance of the users, all the other data written to the Dapp and specific to a particular client are stored in the `Deal` contract.

-### Instructions.sol
+### &#129534; Instructions.sol

-The ``
+The `Instructions` contract is reponsible for storing the supported instructions `signature` along with their instruction `type`.
+This is necessary to dynamically determine how to call an instruction/function implementation in the InstructionsProvider contract via a low level call.

+### &#129534; InstructionsProvider.sol

+The `InstructionsProvider` contract is reponsible for:
+- storing the supported instructions implementation
+- interacting with the OpenZeppelin `Escrow` contract and allowing deposits and withdrawal operations

+### &#129534; Interpreter.sol

+The `Interpreter` contract is responsible for interpreting the instructions present the deal designed by the end user through the DApp.
+This is where user data are injected into supported instruction to produce the dynamic behavior of the DApp.

+### &#129534; CommonStructs.sol

+The `CommonStructs` library is reponsible for making available to the contracts an enum and a struct used all over the DApp.

 ## Problematic